stadium-software/icons/README.md

 Styling defined in the icons-variables.css CSS file applies defaults for all icons.
 In most implementations, these can be overridden.
 See the [control-specific icons repo](https://github.com/stadium-software/modules?tab=readme-ov-file#icons) for more information.

+## Icon Styles

+Repos that support the Icons module may support the use of additional classes to controls to manipulate the icon

+1. Positioning
+   1. By default the icons are shown above the control text where such text exists.
+This can also be achieved by adding the class *icon-top*
+   2. *icon-left*: places the icon to the left of the text in the control
+   3. *icon-right*: places the icon to the left of the text in the control
+   4. *icon-bottom*: places the icon under the text
+2. Size
+   1. The default icon size is 24px x 24px
+   2. *icon-size-xx* allows you to define a custom icon size in pixels (e.g. icon-size-12 for 12px by 12px or icon-size-40 for 40px by 40px)
+3. Color
+   1. The default icon color is inherited by the page
+   2. *icon-color-######* allows you to define a custom icon color in hex (e.g. icon-color-#FFFF00, icon-color-ccc or icon-color-red)

 ## Customising CSS
 1. Open the CSS file called [*icons-variables.css*](icons-variables.css) from this repo
 2. Adjust the variable in the *:root* element to amend the default color and size of all icons.
 You can always override these by adding specific classes as explained above